AppImageCrafters/appimage-builder-docs/source/reference/recipe.rst

 .. _recipe_script:

 ======
-script
+Script
 ======

-The script section consists of a list of shell instructions.
-Those instructions will be executed used bash and the environment is passed from une instruction to the other.
-It should be used to deploy your application binaries and resources or other resources.
+The ``script`` section consists of a list of shell instructions.
+Those instructions will be executed using bash.
+It could be used to compile your application and deploy its binaries to the ``AppDir``.

 -----------------
 Default variables